Free delivery over PKR 5,000 · COD nationwide

 Why Most Pakistanis Choose the Wrong Supplement

-Let’s be honest about how most supplement purchases happen in Pakistan.
-Someone sees a glow-up before-and-after on Instagram, asks the pharmacist for “something for energy,” or buys whichever brand their gym buddy swears by.
-These methods aren’t completely wrong, but they skip the most important step: figuring out what your body actually needs.
+Let us be honest about how most supplement purchases happen in Pakistan.
+Someone sees a glow-up before-and-after on Instagram.
+Someone asks the pharmacist for "something for energy."
+Someone buys the brand their gym buddy swears by.
+These methods are not completely wrong, but they skip the most important step.
+Figuring out what your body actually needs.

-Pakistan has some of the highest rates of micronutrient deficiencies in South Asia.
-Vitamin D deficiency affects an estimated 70-80% of the population.
-Iron deficiency anemia is extremely common among women and children.
-Vitamin B12 deficiency, often ignored, quietly causes fatigue, nerve issues, and mood problems in millions of people.
-Yet most people treat these conditions with generic multivitamins or trendy supplements that may not address their specific gaps at all.
+Pakistan has some of the highest rates of micronutrient deficiency in South Asia.
+Vitamin D deficiency affects an estimated 70 to 80% of the population.
+Iron-deficiency anaemia is very common among women and children.
+Vitamin B12 deficiency is often ignored, yet it quietly causes fatigue, nerve issues, and mood problems in millions.

 Step 1: Identify Your Actual Deficiency

-Before you spend a single rupee on supplements, get a blood test.
-A basic panel covering Vitamin D, B12, iron (ferritin), and CBC (complete blood count) costs around PKR 2,000-4,000 at most labs.
-That’s cheaper than one month’s supply of a supplement you may not even need.
+Before you spend a single rupee, get a blood test.
+A basic panel covering Vitamin D, B12, iron (ferritin), and CBC (complete blood count) costs around PKR 2,000 to 4,000 at most labs.
+That is cheaper than one month's supply of a supplement you may not even need.

 Common symptoms and what they might point to:

-- Digestive issues or bloating: Fiber, probiotics — Fybosim may help
+• Digestive issues or bloating: Fibre, probiotics, Fybosim may help

 Step 2: Read the Label (What to Look For)

 Most people in Pakistan skip the label entirely.
-That’s a mistake.
-Here’s what actually matters:
+That is a mistake.
+Here is what actually matters:

 Active Ingredient and Dosage

 Check the amount of the active ingredient per serving.
-For Vitamin D, the therapeutic dose for deficiency is usually 1000-4000 IU daily.
-Many cheap multivitamins only have 200-400 IU, which is barely enough to maintain existing levels.
+For Vitamin D, the therapeutic dose for deficiency is usually 1000 to 4000 IU daily.
+Many cheap multivitamins have only 200 to 400 IU, which is barely enough to maintain existing levels.
 Always match the dose to what your doctor or blood test suggests.

 Form of the Nutrient

 This one surprises people.
-Not all forms of a nutrient are equally absorbed.
+Not all forms of a nutrient are absorbed equally.
 For example:

-- Methylcobalamin (B12) is better utilized than cyanocobalamin
+• Methylcobalamin (B12) is used better than cyanocobalamin

 Additives and Fillers

-Look for unnecessary artificial colors, sweeteners, or binders.
+Look for unnecessary artificial colours, sweeteners, or binders.
 High-quality supplements keep this list short.
-If the inactive ingredients list is longer than the active ones, that’s worth questioning.
+If the inactive ingredients list is longer than the active one, that is worth questioning.

 Expiry Date and Manufacturing Info

 In Pakistan, some supplements sit on pharmacy shelves for years.
-Always check expiry.
-Also look for DRAP (Drug Regulatory Authority Pakistan) registration where applicable.
-It’s not required for all supplements, but it’s a positive sign for quality assurance.
+Always check the expiry.
+Also look for DRAP (Drug Regulatory Authority Pakistan) registration where it applies.
+It is not required for all supplements, but it is a positive sign for quality assurance.

 Step 3: Match the Supplement to Your Life Stage

 Your nutritional needs change at different stages of life.
-A 22-year-old gym guy needs something very different from a 45-year-old mother of three or a 60-year-old man with joint pain.
-Here’s a practical breakdown:
+A 22-year-old gym guy needs something very different from a 45-year-old mother of three, or a 60-year-old man with joint pain.
+Here is a practical breakdown:

 Teenagers and Young Adults (15-25)

 Focus on bone health, energy, and immune function.
 Iron is especially important for young women.
-Vitamin D and calcium during these years literally builds the bone density you’ll rely on for the rest of your life.
+Vitamin D and calcium during these years literally build the bone density you will rely on for the rest of your life.

 Women in Reproductive Years (20-40)

 Iron, folate, and Vitamin D are priorities.
-Women with PCOS often benefit from myo-inositol supplementation.
-If trying to conceive, start prenatal-type nutrition early.
+Women with PCOS often benefit from myo-inositol.
+If you are trying to conceive, start prenatal-type nutrition early.
 M-Sol is designed specifically for hormonal balance and PCOS support.

 Men Focused on Fitness or Fertility (20-40)